plone/plone.recipe.codeanalysis/README.rst

     ``False``.
 See `Unit testing framework documentation`_ for more information.

+**deprecated-aliases-exclude**
+    Allows you to specify directories and/or files which you don't want to be checked.
+Default is none.

 **utf8-header**
     If set to True, Python files without a utf-8 header (like ``# -*- coding: utf-8 -*-``) will cause a warning.
 Default is ``False``.

+**utf8-header-exclude**
+    Allows you to specify directories and/or files which you don't want to be checked.
+Default is none.

 **clean-lines**
     If set to True, **any file** containing trailing spaces or tabs anywhere